Le Lido: History

 In 1955, after a visit by the entertainment director of the Stardust Resort and Casino, Las Vegas, the Clérico brothers along with Donn Arden brought the Lido to the Stardust Las Vegas.
 This started a series of imports of Parisian cabaret shows to Las Vegas: Folies Bergère to the Tropicana, Nouvelle Eve to Hotel El Rancho Vegas and Casino de Paris to the Dunes.
 The Stardust edition of Le Lido closed in 1992.

+Between 1955 and 1960, the twin sisters, Alice and Ellen Kessler performed at The Lido.
+Leila and Valerie Croft, of Victoria, London, identical twins, also performed at The Lido.